THE REAL MCCOY

 |Charles "Kid" McCoy|

 There are several stories about the origins of the term "the real McCoy".
 It simply means that if you or an object are the real McCoy, there is nothing phony or fake about you or it.
 You are the real deal.
 One story claims that the term originated with a distiller named McCoy during prohibition who made good quality liquor.
 His booze was the real McCoy.
 Another story gives the credit to Charles "Kid" McCoy.
 McCoy was born on October 13, 1872.
 He got his nickname "Kid" because he started prize fighting as a teenager.
-He fought for 25 years and was married 9 times.
+McCoy fought for 25 years and was married 9 times.
 He is considered by many experts to be the greatest light heavyweight fighter that ever lived.
-He developed the "corkscrew" punch.
+McCoy developed the "corkscrew" punch.
 It was famous for the cutting damage that it did to the other fighters faces.
 He was known for trickery and unpredictability in the ring.
-He would do things like fake illness before a fight and put out the word to the press that he would not be up to par or he would claim that he had not properly trained for the coming fight.
-Then when he got in the ring he would fight like his old self and defeat his opponent.
+McCoy would do things like fake illness before a fight and put out the word to the press that he would not be up to par.
+Sometimes he would claim that he had not properly trained for the coming fight.
+When he got in the ring he would fight like his old self and defeat his opponent.

 |McCoy in later years|